sh4ka/rustquant/src/content/blog/1-project-roadmap.md

 seriesOrder: 2
 ---

-# Roadmap: building a trading framework in Rust
+# Roadmap: Building a trading framework in Rust

 We’ve divided the project into 5+1 distinct phases.
 Each phase results in working code, detailed articles, and measurable improvements.
 The goal is to learn HFT system design by building clean, testable, observable Rust code.